The Quantum Self-Consistent Harmonic Approximation: A Unified Framework for Quantum Spin System: The renormalization parameter

 wherein the mean value $\langle\zeta_{ij}\rangle_0$ solely involves integration over the variable $S^z$.
-In contrast to the angular component, which can be integrated precisely due to its sinusoidal characteristics, the $S^z$ integral cannot be exactly evaluated and we need to employ some approximations.
+In contrast to the angular component, which can be integrated precisely because of its sinusoidal characteristics, the $S^z$ integral cannot be evaluated exactly, necessitating the employ of approximations.
 By utilizing the isotropic properties and the weak spin-wave interaction, it is assumed that $\langle \zeta_{ij}\rangle_0\approx \tilde{S}^2-\langle (S^z)^2\rangle_0$, while a spatiotemporal average yields

-Utilizing Eq. (\ref{eq.deltaSz}), we derive
+Utilizing Eq. (\ref{eq.deltaSz}), we derive:

 noting that the term proportional to $N^{-2}$ becomes negligible in the thermodynamic limit.
 By following an analogous methodology, it is determined for nearest-neighbors ($i\neq j$) that